UnitTestBot/UTBotJava/utbot-maven/docs/utbot-maven.md

   </build>
   ```

-- Run maven task `utbot:createSarifReport` to create a report.
+- Run maven task `utbot:generateTestsAndSarifReport` to create a report.

 ### How to configure